-Teams consisting of 3 participants present an impromptu, comprehensive and balanced analysis of a topical issue.
-Participants deliver two poems - a memorised recitation and an impromptu reading of a poem selected by the adjudicator with limited preparation.
-Participants deliver a prepared speech from set topics and an impromptu speech on a topic provided 3 minutes before delivery for Seniors and 5 minutes before delivery for Juniors.
-Participants prepare and present two readings; one from the scriptures of one of five major world religions and one by a significant Australian writer or speaker (recognised for their talents in a particular field) which can include an excerpt from a speech, transcript, non/fiction prose etc. Topics (accompanied by set reading material) are provided.
+Section 1: Current Affairs Teams consisting of 3 participants present an impromptu, comprehensive (Open) and balanced analysis of a topical issue.
+Sections 2 & 3: Poetry Participants deliver two poems - a memorised recitation and an impromptu (Junior and Senior) reading of a poem selected by the adjudicator with limited preparation.
+Section 4 & 5: Public Participants deliver a prepared speech from set topics and an impromptu Speaking (Junior and speech on a topic provided 3 minutes before delivery for Seniors and 5 Senior) minutes before delivery for Juniors.
+Sections 6 & 7: Readings (Junior and Senior) Participants prepare and present two readings; one from the scriptures of one of five major world religions and one by a significant Australian writer or speaker (recognised for their talents in a particular field) which can include an excerpt from a speech, transcript, non/fiction prose etc. Section 8: Religious and Ethical Questions (Open) Topics (accompanied by set reading material) are provided.
 Each school selects one topic and a team of three students studies the material and subject matter in depth.
 The adjudicator questions each team for up to 10 minutes on the chosen topic.
-This section is not included in the point score in 2023.
-Participants will deliver a three-to-four-minute 'pet peeve' speech.
-Following the speech, there will be two minutes of heckle questions from the adjudicators.
+Soap Box Participants will deliver a 3-4 minute 'pet peeve' speech.
+Following the speech, there will be 2 minutes of heckle questions from the adjudicators.